Thomas Fuchs

-Thomas Fuchs (born January 27, 1969, in Aalen, West Germany) is an illustrator and graphic designer.
+Thomas Fuchs (born January 27, 1969) is an illustrator and graphic designer.

 Fuchs studied graphic design and illustration with the illustrious Heinz Edelmann at the State Academy of Fine Arts in Stuttgart.
 After completing his studies with an MFA in '97, he moved to New York in November of the same year.

 His work has appeared in most publications in the US, including The New York Times, The New Yorker, Time, Rolling Stone, GQ, Scientific American, Texas Monthly, The Wall Street Journal, Mother Jones and Esquire.
 He's a regular contributor to Wirtschaftswoche and Frankfurter Allgemeine Zeitung in Germany.
 He has worked on numerous projects in design and advertising, for clients as varied as Landor, Enterprise IG, Hasbro and SpotCo.
 His work has received numerous awards from The Society of Illustrators (Gold Medal), American Illustration, SPD, Print, the Art Directors Club of New York and Germany (of which he is a member) among others.